 Find out more about contraception while breastfeeding.

-Continuing to breastfeeding if you get pregnant
+Continuing to breastfeed if you get pregnant

 Breastfeeding more than one child